Do you know what hoop dancing is?April 27, 2022

 Hoop dancing isn’t the kind of thing you can learn in a class.
 Like many traditions, hoop dancing is passed down from older, more experienced dancers to younger ones.

 Absolutely!
-Just like any other traditional dance, children learn hoop dancing and can even compete at powwows.
+Just like any other traditional dance, kids learn hoop dancing and can even compete at powwows.